Skip to Content

 Is Spain Kids Friendly?

-Spain is always on top of the list of family-friendly destinations in Europe, but similar to Italy (which also often tops the list) it isn’t the easiest for babies and toddlers due to the infrastructure and facilities.
+Spain is always on top of the list of family-friendly destinations in Europe, but similar to Italy (which also often tops the list) it isn’t the easiest for babies and toddlers due to the limited infrastructure and facilities.

 Baby changing facilities are close to non-existent (I swear I only saw them at the airport), so a baby changing mat is essential to pack, but the good news is that no one will care if you change a baby on a bench in the park or other public places.

-On the other hand, locals adore children and go out of their way to accommodate them so as long as you’re prepared for some cultural differences your kids will thrive in Spain!
+On the other hand, locals adore children and go out of their way to accommodate them so as long as you’re prepared for some cultural differences, your kids will thrive in Spain!

 It’s not uncommon to see kids being welcome at bars, because Spaniards rarely use babysitters.
 We weren’t the only ones enjoying cocktails on the rooftop bar with kiddos dancing around.
 We always got gifted free fruits like strawberries from the bar so kids had a snack.